adam-rms/adam-rms/README.md

 [VSCode](https://github.com/microsoft/vscode) is recommended for development, and debug profiles are provided for all three applications.
 Be sure to run `npm install` first before attempting to use run them.

+Please keep an eye on the [Google TypeScript style guide](https://google.github.io/styleguide/tsguide.html) for best practice

 ## The Stack

 - [TypeScript](https://github.com/microsoft/TypeScript): Programming Language